Raymond Collishaw: Second World War

 At the commencement of the Second World War in 1939, Collishaw concentrated on strategy and tactics to neutralize the Italian air force and to gain aerial superiority in North Africa.
 This was a tough challenge considering that he was greatly outnumbered (150 aircraft vs. the Italians' nearly 400), and his men were flying outdated Gloster Gladiator biplane fighters and Vickers Wellesley bombers.
 Soon after the war started Collishaw's men were off the mark quickly, striking at an Italian airbase destroying 18 aircraft within two days of the commencement of hostilities with only three aircraft losses.
 He then turned their efforts to bombing harbours, ships and troops to hold up the reinforcement of North Africa.
-They sunk the Italian cruiser San Giorgio and blew up an ammo dump.
+They damaged the Italian cruiser San Giorgio and blew up an ammo dump.

-His pilots were badly outnumbered and outgunned.
-But he countered these deficiencies with expert advice on aerial tactics, aggressive attacks and trickery.
-He had only a single modern Hawker Hurricane fighter to use at the front (three others were relegated to training) dubbed "Colly's Battleship".
-He made the best of it by constantly moving it from base to base and letting the Italians see it.
-He came up with the idea of making many, single plane attacks on Italian formations to fool the Italians into thinking he had many Hurricanes.
-The result was that the Italians spread their superior fighters thinly across North Africa, and seriously diluted their strength. ...
-Collishaw implemented a policy of continual harassment that forced the Italians into having standing patrols over their positions.
-This was incredibly wasteful of men, fuel and machines.
-They should have been on the offensive, and yet were not.